nmfs-ost/ss3-ssi/SSI_readme.txt

 versions 3.30.14 through 3.30.15.
 It allows the user to change the data, run the executable, and display some results.

-Currently, the only results displayed are the TIME-SERIES charts from Report.sso, files warnings.sso, and echoinput.sso.

 Built on Windows 10 using MinGW 5.3 with Qt 5.12

 This is a work of the U.S. Government and is not subject to copyright